 This month's MSFQ tips come from Yamaha Master Educator and retired director of bands at Hill Country Middle School Cheryl Floyd.

-Wishing you and your students a wonderful spring!
+Wishing you and your students a wonderful school year ahead!

 Hill Country Middle School